Primus (band): Reunion of "classic" lineup (2003–2009)

+Alexander departs again and Green Naugahyde (2010–2013)

-It was revealed in 2011 that Alexander lacked interest in continuing Primus, despite enthusiasm from LaLonde and Claypool.
-Claypool hinted that the band could have recorded with Alexander, but that "when we did readdress Primus in '03 and '06, it was more of a nostalgic thing.
+By early 2010, Tim "Herb" Alexander had left Primus for the second time.
+It was later revealed that Alexander lacked interest in continuing the band, despite enthusiasm from LaLonde and Claypool.
+Claypool hinted that they could have recorded with Alexander, but that "when we did readdress Primus in '03 and '06, it was more of a nostalgic thing.
 It was great at the time, but it just didn't have that creative spark as far as moving forward", and thus the reformation instead focused on touring.

-Green Naugahyde (2010–2013)

 On March 18, 2010, it was announced by Phil Lesh on his official message board that former Primus drummer Lane would be leaving his previous band Furthur to rejoin Primus.
 On May 3, 2010, Primus announced a new tour with Gogol Bordello, Wolfmother, and the Dead Kenny G's.
 The press release for the tour revealed that the band were looking to "refine their chops before heading into the studio to record their first album of brand new music since 1999's Antipop."
 Correlating with this announcement, the Primus website was updated with an animation of an elevator with its twelfth floor featuring a stylized question mark, and a sign reading "Primus will be with you shortly", alluding to future plans.
 In 2011, Claypool elaborated on the band's decision to record an album, stating that "(Lane) coming back has just breathed life back into the project.
 We did some touring, and we decided, "Let's go make a record," because we were creating things on the road."

 On August 5, 2010, Primus released June 2010 Rehearsal, a free four-track rehearsal EP available for download on their official website.
 The EP consists of new recordings of previously released Primus songs featuring Lane on drums.

 Primus began their second annual Oddity Faire tour on September 14, 2010, with opening acts Portugal.
 The Man, Split Lip Rayfield, Mariachi El Bronx, the New Orleans Bingo!
 Show, Mucca Pazza and Gogol Bordello.
 The Squidling Brothers Circus Sideshow performers also entertained the crowd between bands on select dates.
 To promote this tour, Primus appeared on Jimmy Kimmel Live! in September.
 The Oddity Faire tour did not include dates in Primus's hometown, the San Francisco Bay Area, because for promotional purposes it was too near to the planned New Year's dates December 30 and 31 in Oakland.

 Their song "Jerry Was a Race Car Driver" is included in the video game Rock Band 3, which was released on October 26, 2010.